 - 1 cup confectioners' sugar

-- 1 to 2 tablespoons water OR 2 to 4 tablespoons heavy cream
+- 1 to 2 tbsp. water OR 2 to 4 tbsp. heavy cream

-- To make the dough: Whisk together all of the dry ingredients, then add the butter, vanilla, egg, and milk, mixing until a shaggy dough forms.
+- Whisk together all of the dry ingredients, then add the butter, vanilla, egg, and milk, mixing until a shaggy dough forms.
 If your schedule permits, let the dough rest for 30 minutes; this resting period allows the flour to absorb the liquid fully, making it easier to knead.

 - Knead the dough — by hand, using a mixer, or in a bread machine set on the dough cycle — until it's smooth and soft, though still slightly sticky.
 Place the dough in a greased bowl, turning to coat.
 Cover the bowl, and let the dough rise until it's almost doubled in bulk, about 1½ to 2 hours.
 The amount of time this takes will depend on the temperature of your kitchen; yeast works the fastest at about 85°F, but we prefer the flavor the bread gets from a longer, cooler (about 70°F) rise.
 If you're using a bread machine set on the dough cycle, simply allow it to complete its cycle.

 - While the dough is rising, make the filling.

 - Toss the grated apple with the lemon juice in a saucepan.
 Whisk together the sugar, cornstarch, salt, and cinnamon, and add to the pan, stirring to combine.
 Cook over low heat, stirring frequently, until the apple starts to release its juice.
 Increase the heat to medium, and bring to a simmer.
 Simmer, stirring, until the mixture thickens, 1 to 2 minutes; drawing a spatula across the bottom of the pan should leave a track that doesn't readily fill in.
 Remove from the heat, and set aside to cool to room temperature; if you want to hasten the process, place in the refrigerator.